What is Wilderness TREK?

 Outing Club's leadership development programs.
 TREK

-TREK leaders are chosen based on demonstrated ability to create a physically and emotionally safe learning experience for TREKKIES.
+TREK Interns are chosen based on demonstrated ability to create a physically and emotionally safe learning experience for TREKKIES.
 Leaders practice sound judgment and decision-making in support of their group and the safety of all activities.
-Wilderness TREK leaders are required to have American Red Cross Adult CPR and Wilderness First Responder (WFR) certifications to insure the safety of participants.
+Wilderness TREK Interns are required to have American Red Cross Adult CPR and Wilderness First Responder (WFR) certifications to insure the safety of participants.

 A Day in the Life of Wilderness TREK